 Last summer, good friends, Lauren & Andy, who reside in Dillon sent a text: Want to join our group on a hut to hut bike packing trip in 2022?
 We took all of two seconds to reply: Hell Yeah!
 A few minutes later we got a payment link from the group's leader.
 Okay, I guess we are doing this.
 And, we didn't look back.
 In fact, we didn't even look back at any emails that may or may not have contained the dates of the trip, which overlapped slightly with the Breck Epic mountain bike race we were asked to work at.
 Oops.
 Well, as most of you know, we made it work.

 So what is San Juan Huts anyway?
 It's a company that manages a series of huts for back country adventurers.
 There are multiple routes for winter and for summer.
-What started out as a dream idea of skiers, turned into a reality for mountain bikers when the mobile winter huts, with no place to store them, were kept in place for us dirt heads.
+What started out as a dream idea of skiers, turned into a reality for mountain bikers when the mobile winter huts, with no place to store them, remained where they were for us dirt heads to use.
 The Telluride route was the original and the Durango route, which Ryan and I did in the early aughts, came fifteen years later.
 The huts are completely stocked with all kinds of snacks, hydration fuel, canned foods, coolers of beverages (you can opt in for the beer package) and a cooler of food like cheese, eggs, and bacon.
 Needless to say you won't starve neither while riding between huts nor when you arrive at them.
 Sleeping arrangements are bunks with 4" vinyl-covered mattresses.
 You just need to bring a sleeping bag liner.
 They do have first aid, most had sunscreen, bug spray and hand sanitizer.
 There's no electricity and no running water.
-There are however, many 5-gallon jugs of water and a propane stove for cooking plus all the utensils, pots & pans you'd need to make a feast.
+There are however, many 5-gallon jugs of water and a propane stove for cooking, plus all the utensils, pots & pans you'd need to make a feast.
 All food scraps are composted and trash is collected and put into a bear box.
 You do your duties in a pit-toilet that I guarantee are better smelling than most rest stops, and usually have a view.
 You don't really bathe, just rinse, and you share a wash bin to clean your chamois.
 That's it.
 There's no soap.
 There's no shower.
 If you're lucky, you might come across a stream, but in the 215 miles, we didn't see running water until the last 60.
 So, note to self, bring enough water to get you to the next hut.

 |Thanks Andy, for the great shot!|